wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-defend-against-threats/includes/3-cloud-app-security.md

 In the modern business environment, users often want to use their own devices to access your systems.
 They might download and use apps from app stores and other locations that you can't control directly.
 You need to ensure that such practices don't put your sensitive and business-critical data at risk.
 Cloud App Security can assist with this task.

 ## What is Cloud App Security?
 Microsoft Cloud App Security is a Cloud Access Security Broker.
 It's a layer between cloud applications and cloud application users.
-Microsoft Cloud App Security is designed for security professionals who need to monitor activity centrally, and enforce security policies.
+Microsoft Cloud App Security is designed for security professionals who need to monitor activity centrally and enforce security policies.

 Microsoft Cloud App Security natively integrates with leading Microsoft solutions.
 It provides visibility into the apps being used, control over data travel, and analytics to identify and combat cyber threats.